-Add egg while the machine is on, turn speed up to medium, and mix until fully incorporated before repeating with second egg.
+- Add eggs one at a time while the machine is on.
+Turn speed up to medium, and mix until fully incorporated before repeating with second egg.

 - Heat oil in a large frying pan or stock pot to 350-375 degrees Fahrenheit.
 To test the oil for frying, drop a tiny piece of dough into the oil.
 Once it browns, you are ready to pipe the churros in.

-* Can mix completely by hand.
+- Can mix completely by hand.
 Allow dough to cool slightly before adding the egg, so it doesn't scramble.
-Stir vigorously once adding the egg, until it binds together.
+Stir vigorously once adding the eggs, until it binds together.

 - If churros brown too fast, the oil is too hot, if they take a long time to brown, the oil is too cold.
 Aim for 350-375 degrees Fahrenheit.